Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Step 1 - Create your local SSH Key

 • You need to create an SSH Key on your local machine.
 It is recommended to add a comment at the end in order to identify the SSH Key in the future.
-Some information about the computer itself should be useful.
-For example SSH-Key - MacbookPro 13 Inch - example@example.com
+Some information about the computer itself could be useful.
+For example: SSH-Key - MacbookPro 13 Inch - example@example.com

-• Then you will be asked for the filename/location of the RSA Key.
-You could just hit enter in order to leave the default name ('id_rsa') and location (/home/user/.ssh/).
+• Then you will be asked for the filename/location of the SSH key.
+You could just hit enter in order to leave the default name (ed25519) and location (/home/user/.ssh/).
 If you want to name the file to be able to distinguish between multiple keys for multiple different servers, you can enter /home/user/.ssh/server01 where you replace user with your username

 Step 2 - Add the SSH Key to your Hetzner Cloud Console